 The State of Illinois is one of those rarest states in the United States that does not levy any personal income tax on businesses.
 However, the business LLCs must file other taxes with the State authorities.

-A sales tax is a government-imposed tax on the sale of goods and services.
+- Sales Tax: A sales tax is a government-imposed tax on the sale of goods and services.
 It is generally added to the price of a product or service at the point of sale and paid by the consumer.
 The tax is collected by the retailer or service provider, who then remits the collected tax amount to the relevant government authority.
 In Illinois, the sales tax rate is 6.25%.

-Federal self-employment tax rates are the same across all states.
+- LLC Federal Self-Employment Tax: Federal self-employment tax rates are the same across all states.
 Self-employment taxes are imposed on self-employed individuals or members of a Limited Liability Company (LLC) taxed as a sole proprietorship or partnership.

-The property tax is fixed at 2.16% of industrial, commercial, residential, agricultural, and all other properties.
+- Property Tax: The property tax is fixed at 2.16% of industrial, commercial, residential, agricultural, and all other properties.

 Business Licenses and Permits